Types of Brand Manifestos

 Demonstrate the immediacy and severity of a massive problem.
 Go heavy on what’s wrong.
 We need to be crushed by the weight before we care about the solution.

 Dismantle a willful ignorance that’s hurting a subjugated group.
-To do this, you have to go all the way. don’t hold back.
+To do this, you have to go all the way.
+Don’t hold back.
 You need to prove that doing this is insane.

 The best versions of these tend to come from legacy brands with a strong point of view.
 The piece should probably follow the arch of resilience or determination in the face of difficult odds.
+When crafting your own, learn about the full depth of the story.
+Own the negatives.
+Show how that transformed or galvanized into better action.

 The secret to these scripts is surprise.
 It’s crucial to only tell this story if it’s interesting.
 Nobody cares about your happy perfect story.
 They want triumph over struggle.